 Cardiomyocytes are cells that make up the muscular ventricles and atria.
 The structure of cardiomyocytes is very important because as a type of muscle cell, they rely on actin and myosin for contraction.
 Furthermore, cardiomyocytes are surrounded by a membrane that contains salt ions, which allows them to generate an electrical signal called action potentials in order to contract.

 Cardiac muscle also has many mitochondria which generate energy for it to work properly.
-Moreover, cardiac muscle fibers do not have cross-bands (T-tubules) like skeletal muscles do, so they cannot store or release calcium ions.
+Moreover, cardiac muscle fibres do not have cross-bands (T-tubules) as skeletal muscles do, so they cannot store or release calcium ions.